istopwg/ippsample/README.md

 ------------

-The `ipptransform` program is a generic file conversion utility that is used primarily with `ippeveprinter` and `ippserver` to support rasterization of JPEG and PDF documents for IPP Everywhere™ and HP PCL printers.
+The `ipptransform` program is a generic file conversion utility that is used primarily with `ippeveprinter` and `ippserver` to support rasterization of JPEG, PNG, and PDF documents for IPP Everywhere™ and HP PCL printers.

 ipptransform3d